Molybdomancy: Jewish folk medicine

 In Yiddish folk medicine, the segula of Bley-gisn (בּליי־גיסן) involves a practitioner, usually female, reciting a psalm or an incantation, and then pouring molten lead into a vessel full of water.
-It is used for divination or the removal of the evil eye.
-Traditionally, it was resorted to in cases in which illness of pregnant women or that of children is due to fright, to find out what object was the cause of the alarm; from the resemblance of the form assumed by the metal to a particular animal, a practitioner divines that the cause of fright was a cat, a dog, a horse, and so on.
+It has been used for divination, the removal of the evil eye, and in cases of illness in pregnant women and children which are believed to be due to fright to determine the cause of fear.

 "According to instructions scattered across various ethnographic collections, a bowl of water would be placed by the patient’s head or on their belly, and the substance would be melted on a teaspoon and poured over the twigs of a besom onto the surface of the water three times.
 The pouring action would be accompanied by a variety of magical formulas, often derived from the local language."